CephalofairGames/merc-packs-faq/index.md

 ![divider-narrow](/assets/images/divider2.png)

 ### Gloomhaven: Jaws of the Lion characters in other games

+Crossover character sheets can be found at [Cephalofair's website](https://cephalofair.com/pages/frosthaven)

 **Demolitionist** - If you bring the Demolitionist into other games, and use the Rubble card, you will need to bring destruction tokens over as well.
 When you (and only you) destroy any obstacle through items or abilities, place a destruction token in the hex(es) it previously occupied.
 Hexes with only destruction tokens are considered featureless, and the destruction token should be removed if a new overlay is placed in its hex.